-Michael Russell is the Constituency Member of the Scottish Parliament for Argyll & Bute and Cabinet Secretary for Government Business and Constitutional Relations, a post to which he was appointed by the First Minister, Nicola Sturgeon in June 2018.
-This followed on from the post he was appointed to in August 2016, Minister for UK Negotiations on Scotland’s Place in Europe.
+Michael Russell is the Constituency Member of the Scottish Parliament for Argyll and Bute and Cabinet Secretary for the Constitution, Europe and External Affairs, a post to which he was appointed by the First Minister, Nicola Sturgeon in February 2020.
+This followed on from the post he was appointed to in June 2018, Cabinet Secretary for Government Business and Constitutional Relations.
 Elected for Argyll and Bute in May 2011 and then re-elected in 2016, he was previously a Regional Member of the Scottish Parliament representing the South of Scotland, serving from 1999-2003 and from 2007-2011.

 Brought up in Troon in Ayrshire and educated at Edinburgh University, he has lived in Argyll for over 20 years.
 Before entering the Scottish Parliament, he worked in a variety of media sectors including television, has been a national newspaper and magazine columnist, and has written seven books, including one novel.
 He continues to be active culturally, and has contributed a photograph every day for over eight years to the Polaroid Blipfoto website.
 In 1980, whilst working in the Western Isles, he founded the Celtic Film and TV Festival, which subsequently became the Celtic Media Festival.